khondula/rodm2/README.md

 #> Sonic anemometer has been added to the Methods table.
 ```

+Optionally, use annotations and relationships with `db_annotate()` and `db_add_relations()` to label site groups and represent sampling designs.

 ### 3. Insert data

-The data to upload should have time series data for one or more variables collected at one site using the same instrument.
+Data are uploaded using "insert" functions for specific types of results such as time series, samples, measurements, or a vertical profile.
+For time series data, the data to upload should have data values for one or more variables collected at one site using the same instrument.
 It needs at least 2 timepoints, and a "Timestamp column" formatted as YYYY-MM-DD HH:MM:SS.
 For example:

 | Timestamp           |   wd|   ws|  gustspeed|
 |:--------------------|----:|----:|----------:|
 | 2018-06-27 13:45:00 |  180|  1.0|        2.0|
 | 2018-06-27 13:55:00 |  170|  1.5|        2.5|

-Data are uploaded using "insert" functions for specific types of results, eg. `db_insert_results_ts()` for a data frame of time series results.
-Data needs to have a column "Timestamp" and can have multiple columns of data.
 The type of data in each column needs to be described in a "variables list" with terms and units from a controlled vocabulary.
 Create this list for a dataset using a shiny gadget (opens in the Viewer pane of RStudio) with the function `make_vars_list()`.

 ``` r
 vars_list <- make_vars_list(ts_data)